TameezM/MicroserviceExercise/README.md

 For nuget package, we have to select "generate nuget package option in project properties, which we can do that.
 For application insights we need to configure it.
 Docker support  could not integrated due to system limitations that can be done via Right click project->Add->docker support

+Introduce Identity for user authentication and authorization and roles management.
+Introduce API gateway like ocelot or Azure API gateway.
+Introduce units mechanism for each microservice.
+Introduce Health checks and better logging mechanism.
+Serilog recommended.